ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearCustomProperties"></a>
 ## ClearCustomProperties<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the custom properties.
-It is a virtual method that returns a success message if the operation is successful.

-This method does not trigger any events.
+It is used when there is a need to reset or remove all the custom properties that have been set previously.
+The operation is successful when it returns "success": true.

 ### Parameters